China's JAC says it has not held talks with Volkswagen

-SHANGHAI (Reuters) - JAC Motors said on Thursday it had not held talks with Volkswagen AG, after Reuters reported that the German auto giant was interested in taking a stake in its Chinese electric vehicle joint venture partner.
+SHANGHAI, April 11 (Reuters) - JAC Motors said on Thursday it had not held talks with Volkswagen AG , after Reuters reported that the German auto giant was interested in taking a stake in its Chinese electric vehicle joint venture partner.

 “The company and Volkswagen have not conducted formal business discussions on the matters mentioned in the news reports nor does it have any plans for an equity acquisition,” JAC said in a stock exchange statement.